Ensembl/plant-scripts/demo_scripts/README.md

-exampleAPI.pl:## A7) Find all orthologues of a gene exampleAPI.pl:## A8) Get markers mapped on chr1D of bread wheat exampleAPI.pl:## A9) Find all syntelogues among rices
+exampleAPI.pl:## A7) Find all orthologues of a gene exampleAPI.pl:## A8) Get markers mapped on chr1D of bread wheat exampleAPI.pl:## A9) Find all syntelogues among rices exampleAPI.pl:## A10) Print all translations for otherfeatures genes

 exampleBiomart.R:## B1) Check plant marts and select dataset exampleBiomart.R:## B2) Check available filters and attributes